Holiday (1938 film): Production

 In 1936, Columbia Pictures purchased a group of scripts, including the script for Holiday, from RKO for $80,000.
-Although the film was originally intended to reunite The Awful Truth co-stars Cary Grant and Irene Dunne, George Cukor decided to cast Hepburn instead, and Columbia borrowed her from RKO, where she had just turned down the lead role in Mother Carey's Chickens.
+Although the film was intended to reunite The Awful Truth co-stars Cary Grant and Irene Dunne, George Cukor decided to cast Hepburn instead, and Columbia borrowed her from RKO, where she had just turned down the lead role in Mother Carey's Chickens.
 Joan Bennett and Ginger Rogers were considered to play Hepburn's role, and Rita Hayworth was tested for the role of Julia.

 The character of Linda Seton, played by Hepburn, was loosely based on socialite Gertrude Sanford Legendre.
 Donald Ogden Stewart, who co-wrote the screenplay, had played Professor Nick Potter in the original Broadway cast.
 Katharine Hepburn had understudied the role of Linda Seton in the original Broadway cast.
 The working titles for the film were Unconventional Linda and Vacation Bound.

 A scene that was to come before what is now the first scene of the film was set in the snows of Lake Placid, New York, but it was filmed in Bishop, California.
 The idea was to "open up" the stage play by utilizing an exterior scene, but when director George Cukor saw the scene, he did not like it and decided to cut it.
 A few still photographs, one of them on a lobby card that was distributed to theaters, are the only known remnants of this scene.